Maryland Minimum Wage and Overtime Law - Employment Standards Service (ESS)

 Most employees must be paid the Maryland State Minimum Wage Rate.

-Employees under 20 years of age: must earn at least 85% of the State Minimum Wage Rate
+Effective June 1, 2019, employees under 18 years of age must earn at least 85% of the State Minimum Wage Rate.

 Most employees must be paid 1.5 times their usual hourly rate for all work over 40 hrs. per week.
 Exceptions: